 - Pineapple Coconut Smoothie

-- In a blender, add strawberries, banana, coconut yogurt, almond milk, sweetener (if using), and ice.
+- In a blender, add strawberries, banana, yogurt, milk, sweetener, and ice.

 - Blend until smooth and creamy.
 Serve immediately or store for later.